clerk/t3-turbo-and-clerk/README.md

 ### Next.js

+> Note if you are building locallly you will need to insert your env correctly, for example using `pnpm with-env next build`

 #### Prerequisites

 _We do not recommend deploying a SQLite database on serverless environments since the data wouldn't be persisted.
 I provisioned a quick Postgresql database on [Railway](https://railway.app), but you can of course use any other database provider.
 Make sure the prisma schema is updated to use the correct database._